CERES

 Probabilistic Forecast

 A logistic regression model converts composite stress scores into P(IPC Phase 3+) at a 90-day horizon.
-Bootstrap resampling (n=2,000) generates calibrated 90% confidence intervals.
-Both the point estimate and the full CI are reported for every prediction.
+Input-perturbation sensitivity intervals are generated by resampling input signals, producing 90% sensitivity intervals.
+Both the point estimate and the full interval are reported for every prediction.

 5